St Matthew's Church, Westminster

 St Matthew's Church, Westminster, is an Anglican church in Westminster, London.
 Located in the heart of the capital, close to the Houses of Parliament, Westminster Abbey and Church House, St Matthew's has been closely associated with the recovery of the Catholic heritage of the Church of England from its early days.
-One of the foremost leaders of that movement, Frank Weston, Bishop of Zanzibar, served at St Matthew's from 1896–1898.
+One of the foremost leaders of that movement, Frank Weston, Bishop of Zanzibar, served at St Matthew's from 1896 to 1898.

 History

 St Matthew's was built between 1849 and 1851 to the design of Sir George Gilbert Scott, assisted by his brother-in-law, George Frederick Bodley.
 Scott's son John Oldrid Scott designed the clergy house.
 Subsequently, Sir Ninian Comper added the Lady chapel (approached by the staircase in the Narthex).
 The interior was greatly enriched by the work of Bodley, Charles Kempe, Walter Ernest Tower and Martin Travers.
 Kempe and Comper studied under Bodley; Tower was Kempe's partner and Martin Travers was the pupil of Comper.
 At the time it was built the area was one of the poorer districts of the borough of Westminster.

 The church was founded to alleviate the overcrowded St John the Evangelist Church (better known as St John's, Smith Square, which has since been converted into a concert hall, although it remains a consecrated church) in nearby Smith Square.
 At that time, the new parish was situated in the middle of the notorious Devil's Acre slum and the site was purchased piecemeal at a total cost of about £6,000.
 This resulted in the "very irregular and unfavourable form" of the L-shaped church building.

 The church, except for the Lady Chapel, was almost totally destroyed by fire in May 1977.
 The new church was dedicated in November 1984 and, while much smaller than the previous church, retains much of its atmosphere as well as some of the original stone-work and many of the contents rescued from the destruction.

 It is twinned with the Little Church Around the Corner in New York, where P.G.
 Wodehouse was married and set many weddings in his writing.